 All RD residents can continue to work in their home facility while enrolled in the APR as a distance, e-learning format is predominantly used for the didactic component of this program.
 During the first six months, weekly didactic and program-focused sessions will be scheduled with the residents using Skype and Moodle (an e-classroom program).
 The second six months will focus on capstone project completion which will be a research or quality improvement project completed at the resident's home facility.
 All residents will be required to come to Charleston, SC for a 1-week, hands-on, supervised practicum during the first six months of the APR at MUSC.
-The AP resident will also be required to return to MUSC for a 1-2 day in-person capstone presentation at program completion.
-Capstone projects will be submitted for publication (paper, poster, abstract, etc.).
+The AP resident will also be required to present their capstone presentation via phone conference using WebCT or Skype.

-The APR will be offered twice each year, accepting up to 4 residents at a time.
-The first APR class will start in August 2015.
+The APR will be offered twice a year, accepting up to 4 residents for each program session.